telerik/maui-docs/get-started/install-nuget.md

 ![](images/nuget-vs-pm-settings.png)

-In the the Package Sources section you can add new sources.
+In the Package Sources section you can add new sources.

 ![](images/nuget-vs-add-source.png)